FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 ### Implicit Grant - Running the Example

-It is possible to invoke the Implicit grant flow programmatically, by bringing up the page `http://localhost:3000/` and clicking on the Implicit Grant Button
+It is possible to invoke the Implicit grant flow programmatically, by bringing up the page `http://localhost:3000/` and clicking on the Implicit Grant Button.

-The user is initially redirected to **Keyrock**, and must log in
+The user is initially redirected to **Keyrock**, and must log in:

 ![](https://fiware.github.io/tutorials.Securing-Access/img/keyrock-log-in.png)

-The user must then authorize the request
+The user must then authorize the request:

 ![](https://fiware.github.io/tutorials.Securing-Access/img/keyrock-authorize.png)